AndreyGermanov/smart_shape/README.md

 # Plans and Contribution

-This is a very new component, that I pushed today.
+This is a new component on early stage of development.
 A lot of new features to come.
 Follow this repository to get updates as soon as I push them.

 If you are interested to use it in your project, just fork this repository and use.
-If you modify the code by adding some great features to these shapes, I will be more than happy if you share your code with my repository.
+As an early stage project, be careful by using it in production.
+Test all features that you use properly, before pushing to production.
+If you modify the code by adding new features to these shapes, I will be more than happy if you share your code with my repository.

 If you find bugs or have some great ideas to add here, feel free to post a message on `Disussions` tab of this repo.
 Perhaps I will include it to development plan.